“Everyone who calls on the name of the Lord will be saved.”

 FPC Bible Study Groups are open and love visitors!
 One will find these studies Biblical, Challenging, and Relevant!

-9:00 AM ON SUNDAYS
+9:00 AM - SUNDAYS IN SOUTH CALVIN HALL

 “Bad Girls of the Bible and What We Can Learn from Them“

-W0rd and Wine: ”Faith Lessons – On The Promised Land“
+Word and Wine: ”Faith Lessons – On The Promised Land“

 Have you remembered to shop with Scrip?
 Help FPC earn additional money by purchasing Scrip either in Calvin Hall on Sundays or through the available website.
 You can add as much as 13% from the purchase of your Scrip to our church.
 One can purchase Scrip for many familiar stores and now we even have a grocery store.
 Stop by the table in Calvin Hall to see the list of stores available to you and make your purchases.
 Scrips ordered this Sunday will be ready for you next Sunday.
 Happy Shopping!